Fiscal Grant Policies

 It is the responsibility of the Project Investigator to verify the effort of all personnel related to his/her sponsored project.

 For all sponsored projects with salary expenses, a report will be provided to the Project Investigator on a semi-annual basis to review the salary expenses and percentages charged to a particular grant since the last report.
-The Project Investigator should review the report and send an e-mail or a signed copy of the report to the Grants Accountant certifying that the expenses are correct or listing any corrections that are needed.
+The Project Investigator should review the report and send an e-mail or a signed copy of the report to the Staff Accountant certifying that the expenses are correct or listing any corrections that are needed.
 If there is a correction to be made, Payroll will be notified via e-mail.

-A cost overrun occurs when the total costs recorded in the grant fund (4-digit identifying number for the grant project) exceed the total budgeted for the project period.
+A cost overrun occurs when the total costs recorded in the grant fund (4 to 6 digit identifying number for the grant project) exceed the total budgeted for the project period.
 If future funding has been awarded, and this is only a matter of timing, no action is necessary.
 If the overrun is determined to be an error, the excess expenditures need to be identified and transferred to another fund, such as a University department, which will be identified by the Office of Academic Affairs.

 Reconciling Grant Funds